mccright/rrl/AudioBooks/README.md

 <summary>Reader's Notes, Librivox and Other 3rd Party Summaries:</summary>

 Reader's Notes:
+This is an excellent tale read by an excellent performer.
 Librivox and Other 3rd Party Summaries:
 Librivox Summary:
 >The Torrents of Spring was Hemingway's second novel to be published.
 It would not be wrong to say that it is unique among the author's work as it is a clear parody of Sherwood Anderson's Dark Laughter and full of absurdist humor.
 Were Hemingway's name not attached to it, one might wonder who actually wrote the novel.
 The work is a product of its time and the reader is cautioned that there are uncomfortable portrayals of both a Black man and Native Americans.
-In truth, no one is treated in a sensitive way.
-(Summary by KevinS)
+In truth, no one is treated in a sensitive way. ([Summary by KevinS](https://librivox.org/the-torrents-of-spring-by-ernest-hemingway/))
 Wikipedia Summary:
 https://en.wikipedia.org/wiki/The_Torrents_of_Spring